Dicus History, Family Crest & Coats of Arms

 The surname Dicus was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Amsterdam, an ancient 13th century town held by the Lords of Amstel.
 Giesebrecht II built a castle there.
 Geisbrecht III built the dam to keep out the sea.
 It is first mentioned in charters of 1275 when Floris IV, the count of Holland granted its charter.
 It became a city of great mercantile wealth.
 It hold great treasures of art.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Dicus family
+Early History of the Dicus family

 Dicus Spelling Variations